People who struggle with mental health often have the most difficult time finding and maintaining a job.

 Affiliate Marketing

-A job in this field requires you to refer various services and products to potential customers.
-It’s usually done through the internet, giving you the ability to work when you choose.
+A job in affiliate marketing requires you to refer various services and products to potential customers.
+It’s usually done through the internet which allows you to choose when you work.

 Admittedly, an affiliate marketer is required to socialize a great deal.
 Even if it’s only through phone calls and video chats, it may take a toll on someone who’s also struggling with social anxiety.